johnshearing/beemocracy/Beemocracy2.0.md

     * The scout's collection of digitally signed solicitations on governance proposials becomes a very important part of their reputation.
     * A scout's reputation is used to determine their character, in jury selection and is also used to determine the types of governace proposals they can help decide.
       * The reputation system will be tiered based on the following criteria with the higher tiered scouts serving on juries which decide cases that hold greater importance for the community:
-        * the amount of solicitations the scout has written for or against governance proposals within the last 365 days.
+        * the amount of solicitations the scout has written for or against governance proposals within the last 365 days
         * the amount of solicitations the scout has written for or against governance proposals since the scout has been active
-        * the range of subjects the scout writes about.
+        * the range of subjects the scout writes about
         * the number of times an elite scout has served on a jury
         * the types of proposals the scout has helped decide
         * how many times the scout's solicitations are cited by other scouts and by scout jurors when they decide cases
         * the types of cases they write about.
 Are they specialist in a particular area such as stake pool parameters, smart contracts, finance, ethics...?
         * how often they add to or challenge other scout solicitations
         * how well their work is judged by other scouts
-        * How many words on average are in the solicitations.
+        * How many words on average are in the solicitations
         * and so on
       * All ADA holders can serve as scouts, which is to write solicitations and recommend a vote for or against a governance proposal.
         * These solicitations may be considered by the jurors.
 So everyone gets a voice.